uio-carpentry/organisational/reporting/report_carpentry-uio_2021.md

 In addition, the Carpentry@UiO information pages hosted at the University of Oslo library have been restructured and underwent a general and customized re-design process.
 Community member and former board member Naoe Tatara has led the customized re-design process and the restructuring.
 The main website with information about Carpentry@UiO at the University of Oslo library can be accessed here: https://www.ub.uio.no/english/writing-publishing/dsc/carpentry-uio/.
 The library publishes all workshops and free-standing Carpentries modules in the Digital Scholarship Center's course catalogue for Carpentries workshops: https://www.ub.uio.no/english/courses-events/courses/other/Carpentry/.

-Information about Carpentry@UiO activities and community is now concentrated on two sites of one is maintained by the community (GitHub) and the other maintained by the University of Oslo Library (DSC)
+Information about Carpentry@UiO activities and community is now concentrated on two sites, where one is maintained by the community (GitHub) and the other maintained by the University of Oslo Library (DSC)

 ## Outreach